rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 >   Empiricists are in general rather suspicious with respect to any kind of abstract
 >   entities like properties, classes, relations, numbers, propositions, etc.
 >   They usually feel much more in sympathy with nominalists than with realists (in the medieval sense).
->   As far as possible they [empiricists] try to avoid any reference to abstract entities and to
+>   As far as possible they try to avoid any reference to abstract entities and to
 >   restrict themselves to what is sometimes called a nominalistic language, i.e.,
 >   one not containing such references. [^Carnap1950p1]